 The awarding body overseeing the exam you’re sitting should be able to advise you of exam centres as well.

 Is there any way I can get funding?

 It’s possible that you will be able to obtain financial help to assist you with your studies.
-There are a number of potential sources for funding, information on which you can find on our Sources of financial help page.
+There are a number of potential sources for funding, information on which you can find on our Paying for your course page.